 - Kitchen shears

-- Fluted pasta wheel
+- Fluted pasta wheel (or pastry wheel)

 - Large offset palette knife

 - Sheet pan (or baking sheet), parchment-lined and dusted with semolina

 - Trim crust from brioche, cut it into cubes, and process in the food processor to make fine crumbs.
 Scale out the necessary amount for the recipe and freeze the rest.

 - Bring a large pot of water to a rapid boil and season it heavily with salt.
 Blanch the peas until they are soft then drain them through a strainer.
 While they’re still warm, gently squeeze out the excess water from the peas by wringing them out in a lint-free towel.